iPanzek/Random-Quotes/README.md

 # Random Quote Machine

-I first created the Random Quote Machine with jQuery as the first of the FreeCodeCamp 5 projects to earn the Front End Development Libraries.
-I have recreated this improved version as a side project using React (Hook) and standardised the UI for aesthetic and responsiveness, a mobile-first-approach to web development.
+First created the Random Quote Machine with jQuery as one of the FreeCodeCamp 5 projects to earn the Front End Development Libraries Certificate.
+Recreated this improved version as a side project using React (Hooks) and standardised the UI for aesthetic and webpage-responsiveness (a mobile-first-approach).

 ## Tech Stack

+* HTML and CSS
+* JavaScript
 * React Hooks
 * React-fontawesome
 * GitHub API for quotes
-* Node.js

 ## Getting Started with Create React App